tvdboom/ATOM/docs_sources/user_guide/feature_engineering.md

 The resulting features have their names followed by sin or cos, e.g.
 `Feature 1_day_sin` and `Feature 1_day_cos`.
-The datetime elements that can be encoded in a cyclic fashion are: microsecond, second, minute, hour, weekday, day, day_of_year, week, month and quarter.
+The datetime elements that can be encoded in a cyclic fashion are: microsecond, second, minute, hour, weekday, day, day_of_year, month and quarter.
 Note that decision trees based algorithms build their split rules according to one feature at a time.
 This means that they will fail to correctly process cyclic features since the sin/cos values are expected to be considered as one single coordinate system.